-- This service encompasses the receipt, processing and filtering of incoming email, inclusive of the delivery to mailbox, or forwarding to secondary systems (albeit Exchange, the Marine Institute, Grenfell Campus), the web-based mailbox reader (webmail), and the outgoing delivery.
+This service encompasses the receipt, processing and filtering of incoming email, including delivery to mailbox, or forwarding to secondary systems (like Exchange, the Marine Institute, and Grenfell Campus), and the web-based mailbox reader (webmail), and outgoing delivery.

 Who can avail of this service:

 - Students, staff, faculty, alumni, and retirees of Memorial University